yashs662/rust_kanban/README.md

 - [x] Logging

 ## Known Issues
-- [ ] Cursor positioning in Card view is sometimes off by one or two spaces and is consistently on the previous line for comments and tags for the 2nd line or below
+- [ ] Cursor positioning is not correct for new lines, special characters in other languages, and emoticons

-- [ ] Emoticons or characters in other languages with special symbols can crash the app due to the way cursor position is handled
+## PSA
+<li>To migrate to v0.7 and above, you will have to export your saves to json from the command palette and then import them again, this is because the save format has changed and the old saves will not work with the new version.
+<li>Cloud saves are not encrypted for this current version i am working on implementing end to end encryption for cloud saves, if you are concerned about your data being leaked, please do not use the cloud save feature for now.

 ## How to use
 ### Default Keybindings